jdegene/BioStar/README.md

 ### BioStar_3.py
-Calls the Java BioStar.jar file, hands over values depending on crop and year and starts 4 instances of BioStar for manual paralll execution
+Calls the Java BioStar.jar file, hands over values depending on crop and year and starts 4 instances of BioStar for manual parallel execution